appdev-lessons/getting-started-with-scaffolds/content.md

 <%= @the_movies.errors.full_messages.to_sentence %>
 ```

-And now, if we enter a movie with a blank title at **/movies/new**, we will be taken to our page with the `ActiveRecord` object and the errors.
+And now, if we enter a movie with a blank title at `/movies/new`, we will be taken to our page with the `ActiveRecord` object and the errors.
 And we can see that the object does contain any information that the user filled out!

-Let's copy-paste from the form from our other `new.html.erb` template into this view template, and prepopulate the values with our instance variable:
+Let's copy-paste the form from our other `new.html.erb` template into this `with_errors.html.erb` view template, and prepopulate the values with our instance variable:

 ```erb
 <!-- app/views/movies/with_errors.html.erb -->